Jingyuan-William-Li/jingyuan-william-li.github.io/_pages/about.md

 ---
 permalink: /
-title: "Glad to see you in my page ~"
+title: "Glad to see you in my page!"
 author_profile: true
 redirect_from:
   - /about/